SAP-archive/teched2021-INT160/exercises/exercise3/README.md

 In this exercise, you will deploy your project and test it with error and follow the step of the cold debugging.

-After completing these steps you will have completed the whole workshop with its 3 exercises.
+After completing this exercise you will have completed the whole workshop with its 3 exercises.

 ## Summary